 We Brits love our Sunday Roast and it’s one of the most popular dishes in the UK.
 It’s a tradition that goes back centuries and one that can be enjoyed all year round – although some less than hardy souls won’t touch a roast in hot weather, preferring a seasonal summer salad.

-Here, Gary Durrant, Head Chef at Hunter 486 restaurant, located in the 5 star boutique hotel The Arch in London, shares his top tips for producing a Sunday Roast to be proud of.
+Here, Gary Durrant, Head Chef at Hunter 486 restaurant, located in the 5-star boutique hotel The Arch in London (now Prince Akatori Hotel), shares his top tips for producing a Sunday Roast to be proud of.

 Head Chef at Hunter 486 – Gary Durrant